Learn from the passenger seat

 Pay attention to how feelings affect your driving

 How people feel affects how they drive.
 Good drivers notice how they feel and how their feelings are affecting their driving.

-As you practice the activities in this section, have a go at noticing drivers who look like they are affected by their emotions:
+As you practise the activities in this section, have a go at noticing drivers who look as if they're affected by their emotions:

 - How could they be feeling?
 (Angry, sad, scared, very happy, annoyed, frustrated, tired, wanting to impress and so on.)